cdhunt/Qopy/README.md

 		Copy-Files [-Source] <string> [-Destination] <string> [[-Filter] <string>] [[-Recurse]] [[-Overwrite]] [[-ShowProgress]]  [<CommonParameters>]

-The output is an object list with the following properties&#151;One object per source file.
+The output is an object list with the following properties - one object per source file.

 	   TypeName: Qopy.FileCopyResultsItem